-Covered California is guided by six primary values, three of which speak to health disparities, but all of which touch upon this important goal:
+Covered California is guided by six primary values, three of which speak directly to health disparities, but all of which touch upon this important goal:

 - Consumer-focused: At the center of Covered California's efforts are the people it serves, including patients and their families and small business owners and their employees.
-Covered California will offer a consumer-friendly experience that is accessible to all Californians, recognizing the diverse cultural, language, economic, educational and health status needs of those we serve. - Catalyst: Covered California will be a catalyst for change in California's health care system, using its market role to stimulate new strategies for providing high-quality, affordable health care, promoting prevention and wellness and reducing health disparities. - Results: Covered California will be measured by its contributions to expanding coverage and access, improving health care quality, promoting better health and health equity and lowering costs for all Californians.
+Covered California will offer a consumer-friendly experience that is accessible to all Californians, recognizing the diverse cultural, language, economic, educational and health status needs of those we serve. - Catalyst: Covered California will be a catalyst for change in California's health care system, using its market role to stimulate new strategies for providing high-quality, affordable health care, promoting prevention and wellness and reducing health disparities. - Results: Covered California will be measured by its contributions to expanding coverage and access, improving health care quality, promoting better health and health equity and lowering costs for all Californians. - Affordability: Covered California will provide affordable health insurance while assuring quality and access. - Integrity: Covered California will earn the public's trust through its commitment to accountability, responsiveness, transparency, speed, agility, reliability, and cooperation. - Partnership: Covered California welcomes partnerships, and its efforts will be guided by working with consumers, providers, health plans, employers and other purchasers, government partners, and other stakeholders.